Royal Oak Michigan Bankruptcy Office

 To better serve our suburban clients, Law Offices of Walter Metzen & Associates also have an office in Royal Oak, Michigan.
 The Royal Oak office is conveniently located on northbound Woodward Avenue between 12 and 13 Mile roads.
 The office has a green awning with a brown brick store-front.
 There is a Chicken Shack on the corner with a large yellow sign that you cannot miss and makes for a good landmark when coming to my office for the first time.
 The office used to be an art gallery and framing shop and therefore is quite roomy inside and offers ample space to conduct business.

-Unlike the Detroit office which is generally open for walk-ins, the Royal Oak office is by appointment only, usually in the morning around 9am or evening around 6 to 7pm.
+The Detroit office is now by appointment only as is the Royal Oak office.
+Appointments are available same day if needed.
 The address is 30448 Woodward and is located on the east side of the avenue.
 When looking for an additional office location, Royal Oak seemed to be a good location as most people in metro Detroit are familiar with Royal Oak due to the fact that it is the longtime home of the Detroit Zoo and is the hub of the summertime Woodward Dream Cruise in August of each year.
 Woodward Avenue is a well known highway known as “Detroit’s Main Street” and runs all the way from downtown Detroit to Pontiac.
 My Detroit office is located just a block away from Woodward and is near the United States Bankruptcy Court for the Eastern District of Michigan in which all cases for residents who live in Wayne, Oakland and Macomb counties as well as six other surrounding counties must be filed.

 Or you can use a route planner tool below.